 Opera on Tour! schools receive lesson plans and teaching materials that educators can use in their classrooms.
-Each performance also includes a Q&A session with students.
 In addition to our visits to area schools, we are honored to bring this opera program to Tulsa’s second graders through the Kennedy Center’s Any Given Child initiative, sponsored by the Arts and Humanities Council of Tulsa.

 This has been a year like no other!
 Tulsa Opera stands proudly behind Oklahoma teachers, and as a certified educator and proud member of NAFME and OkMEA, I am in awe of what you, my colleagues, have accomplished this year.

 I am honored to be able to present this year’s virtual Opera on Tour! production of “The Billy Goats Gruff” to ALL Oklahoma students and teachers – free of charge!
 Please use this video and the classroom materials below as you see fit.